Obama, Japan's Abe to seek reconciliation at Pearl Harbor

 “There’s this sense of guilt, if you like, among Japanese, this ‘Pearl Harbor syndrome,‘ that we did something very unfair,” said Tamaki Tsukada, a minister in the Embassy of Japan in Washington.
 “I think the prime minister’s visit will in a sense absolve that kind of complex that Japanese people have.”

-Since the war, the U.S. and Japan have built a powerful alliance that both sides say has grown stronger during Obama’s tenure.
-There are questions about what the relationship will look like under President-elect Donald Trump.
+Since the war, the U.S. and Japan have built a powerful alliance that both sides say has grown during Obama’s tenure, including strengthened military ties.
+Both Obama and Abe were driving forces behind the Trans-Pacific Partnership, a sweeping free trade deal now on hold due to staunch opposition by Congress and President-elect Donald Trump.

+Moving beyond the painful legacy of the war has been easier for Japan and the U.S. than for Japan and its other former foes, such as South Korea and China.
+As Abe arrived in Hawaii, Beijing dismissed as “wishful thinking” the notion that Japan could “liquidate the history of World War II” by visiting Pearl Harbor.

+“Japan can never turn this page over without reconciliation from China and other victimized countries in Asia,” said Hua Chunying, a Chinese foreign ministry spokeswoman.

 Other prime ministers have since visited Pearl Harbor and the National Memorial Cemetery of the Pacific, known as Punchbowl.